MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-wudfext-wudfdevicequeues.md

 ---
-title: "wudfext.wudfdevicequeues"
+title: "!wudfext.wudfdevicequeues"
-description: "The wudfext.wudfdevicequeues extension displays information about all the I/O queues for a device."
+description: "The !wudfext.wudfdevicequeues extension displays information about all the I/O queues for a device."
-keywords: ["wudfext.wudfdevicequeues Windows Debugging"] ms.date: 05/23/2017
+keywords: ["!wudfext.wudfdevicequeues Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref